Diizzayy/nuxt-graphql-client/docs/content/en/advanced/authentication.md

 <alert type="danger">

 This flag exposes the token to the client side, which can be a security risk. <br>
-Please use this flag only if you understand the security implications.
+Only use this flag if you understand the security implications.

 </alert>